camadsen/Firefighting-Problem-Demo/README.md

 # Firefighting-Problem-Demo
-An interective demo of my proof for containing the 1-pyro, an extension of the firefighting problem
+Summary: An interective demo of my proof for containing the 1-pyro, an extension of the firefighting problem.

 In the Firefighter Problem, a fire begins on a single vertex on a graph and expands to every unprotected adjacent vertex on each of it's turns.
 After each of the fire's turns, a firefighter can protect some set number, n, of vertices.
 In this